jdereg/java-util/README.md

  * The branch concept has be thoroughly introduced in the code base.
 All tests are working with it.
 However, there is more API work to be done within the persister to fully support branching.
  * All APIs that take a matching pattern on NCubeManager expect * or ? (match any, or match one).
 These are converted internally within the respective persister to yield the expected behavior.
 * 3.1.7
- * Performance: NCubeManager.getCube() - caches failed fetches so that subsequent retries do not hit database again and again.
+ * Performance: `NCubeManager.getCube()` - caches failed fetches so that subsequent retries do not hit database again and again.
- * Performance: NCube.getCell() - when accessing a non-CommandCell, not need to set up the context (Map containing NCube, Input, and Output)
+ * Performance: `NCube.getCell()` - when accessing a non-`CommandCell`, not need to set up the context (`Map` containing `NCube`, `Input`, and `Output`)
 * 3.1.4
- * Range and Set parsing for Axis values less picky and much more robust.
+ * Range and Set parsing for `Axis` values less picky and much more robust.
 Useful when input for these columns are passed in from a GUI.
  * All unit tests are now completely written in Groovy.
- * Any .groovy file that is used internally for the implementation of the library now uses @CompileStatic for improved speed.
+ * Any .groovy file that is used internally for the implementation of the library now uses `@CompileStatic` for improved speed.
- * Further development on GitPersister (not complete, unaccessible).
+ * Further development on `GitPersister` (not complete, unaccessible).
 * 3.1.3
- * Bug fix: Fixed bug in rule engine where Boolean.equals() was being called instead of isTrue() - which uses proper Groovy Truth.
+ * Bug fix: Fixed bug in rule engine where `Boolean.equals()` was being called instead of `isTrue()` - which uses proper Groovy Truth.
 This bug was introduced in 3.1.1.
 * 3.1.2
- * Bug fix: Tightened up regex pattern match that is used to expand relative references into getRelativeCubeCell() calls.
+ * Bug fix: Tightened up regex pattern match that is used to expand relative references into `getRelativeCubeCell()` calls.
 This prevents it from matching popular Java/Groovy annotations in the source code wtihin an expression cell.
- * Started work on GitPersister
+ * Started work on `GitPersister`
 * 3.1.1
  * Bindings to rule axis with a name is O(1) - directly starts evaluating the named condition.
  * Rule axis now has `fireAll` (versus fire once).
 Fire all conditions is the default and what previously existed.
 If the `fireAll` property of the `Axis` is set false on a Rule `Axis`, then the first condition that fires, will be the only condition that fires on that axis.